sales@praxes.ca

 You may be assigned to one or more of the following User Permission Groups.
 If at any time you discover that you have incorrect access to all or any part of the Software, please notify support@praxes.ca immediately.

-Location Admins are able to edit and view patient information at a Location.
+• LOCATION ADMIN PERMISSION: Location Admins can edit and view patient information at a Location.
 Any information provided by you or your employer, such as conditions, allergies, medications, immunizations, or personal information, will be accessible and maintained by the Location Admin for the purposes of accessing and using telemedicine services.
-Organizations are advised by PRAXES to ONLY to provide pertinent information relevant to providing telemedicine services (PRAXES follows a Privacy by Design approach) to ensure the First Aid or Healthcare Professionals provide effective and efficient medical services.
+Organizations are advised by PRAXES to ONLY provide pertinent information relevant to providing telemedicine services (PRAXES follows a Privacy by Design approach) and to ensure the First Aid or Healthcare Professionals provide effective and efficient medical services.

 COMMUNICATIONS